tom-mcilwain/STATS320-MLforNeuralDataAnalysis/README.md

-# STATS320: Machine Learning Methods for Neural Data Analysis - Stanford University
+# STATS 320: Machine Learning Methods for Neural Data Analysis - Stanford University

 Title: A Review and Implementation of Manifold Learning Techniques on Single-Neuron Recordings Generated from a Memory Recall Task